 Last year more than a million property investors claimed billions of dollars in rental deductions.

 Quite staggering, isn’t it.
 No wonder the Australian Taxation Office (ATO) seems to target property investors every year!

 For as long as I can remember, around June, the ATO released a statement warning property investors to be careful about what they claim.

-And every year they warn that if you are claiming repairs to your property make sure they are legitimate and not the capital works allowance.
+And every year, they warn that if you are claiming repairs and maintenance to your property, make sure they are legitimate and not the capital works allowance.

 There is a good reason why the ATO focuses on this topic.
 In my opinion, it’s quite a grey area – and according to the investors we speak to – filled with confusion.

 Part of the reason is that “repair” is not defined within the tax laws legislation.

-Therefore, it takes its ordinary meaning – which is “the restoration of a thing to a condition it formerly had without changing its character”.
+Therefore, it takes its ordinary meaning, “the restoration of a thing to a condition it formerly had without changing its character”.
 (W Thomas & Co v.FC of T (1965) 115 CLR 58).

-It is confusing whether repairs to investment property are tax deductible and sometimes it’s best to simply contact us and speak to an expert.
+It is confusing whether repairs to investment property are tax-deductible, and sometimes it’s best to contact us and speak to an expert.

 Tax ruling TR 97 /23 is the Bible for defining what constitutes a repair and what doesn’t.

-It’s quite long and complex… so I’ll summarise what questions you need to ask yourself before you claim the work as an outright deduction or not.
+It’s pretty long and complex… so I’ll summarise what questions you need to ask yourself before you claim the work as an outright deduction or not.
 If not, you will need to organise a Tax Depreciation Schedule.

 There are four basic tests that need to be satisfied before you can claim work as an outright deduction: